-If the Company decides to classify an equity instrument as at FVOCt, then all fair value changes on the instrument, excluding dividends, impairment gains or losses and foreign exchange gains and losses, are recognized in the OCI.
+If the Company decides to classify an equity instrument as at FVOCI, then all fair value changes on the instrument, excluding dividends, impairment gains or losses and foreign exchange gains and losses, are recognized in the OCI.

-There is no recycling of the amounts from OCI to the statement of profit and loss, even on sale of investment, s.
-Financial liabilities
+There is no recycling of the amounts from OCI to the statement of profit and loss, even on sale of investment.